 Our goal setting framework still incorporates your values and passions.
 But it doesn’t encourage you to commit to any goals until you’ve prayed through a few key questions.

-Here’s a peak at three of the questions we ask in our planners and goal setting journals.
+Here’s a peak at three of the questions we ask in our planners.
 We believe they can help any Christian woman take a more God-centered approach to setting and achieving goals.

 #1: Will this goal help me fulfill my call to love God, others, or myself?
 This question helps you divide your goals into two camps: